Dutch Troops Were 10% Liable In Srebrenica Massacre, Supreme Court Says

 Suggesting that the peacekeepers were right to cooperate with the hostile force outside its compound, the court said, "Dutchbat's choice to continue providing guidance in order to prevent women and children from being trampled was not wrongful."

-As for the fate of the 350 male Muslims — who had remained in the Dutch camp without being seen by the Bosnian Serb force — the Supreme Court said that the chance the male refugees would have escaped with their lives had they been given the choice to stay "was slim, but not negligible."
+As for the fate of the 350 male Muslims — who had remained in the Dutch camp without being seen by the Bosnian Serb force — the Supreme Court said the chance they would have escaped with their lives had they been given the choice to stay "was slim, but not negligible."

-Noting that Mladic's fighters would have likely discovered the men during an inspection of the compound, the court added that their fate would have been sealed, adding, "The chance of Dutchbat receiving effective support from the international community was slim."
+Mladic's fighters likely would have discovered the men and boys during an inspection of the compound their fate would have been sealed, the court said.
+It added, "The chance of Dutchbat receiving effective support from the international community was slim."

 As a result, the court said, the state's liability is "limited to 10 percent of the damages suffered by the surviving relatives of these 350 male refugees," and those survivors may now seek compensation from the Netherlands.

-"The claimants are likely to get only a few thousand euros in compensation" NPR'S Sylvia Poggioli reports.
+"The claimants are likely to get only a few thousand euros in compensation" NPR's Sylvia Poggioli reports.
 "But the ruling could set an international legal precedent for states' liability when their troops take part in peacekeeping missions."

-The high court ruled that the peacekeepers' actions before the evacuation order were free from liability, because they were operating under U.N. authority.
-But after the decision was made to evacuate, it said, the Netherlands "exercised effective control over Dutchbat's conduct and Dutchbat's actions were attributable to the State."
+The high court ruled that the Dutch peacekeepers' actions before the evacuation order were free from liability because they were operating under U.N. authority.
+But after the decision was made to evacuate, the court said, the Netherlands "exercised effective control over Dutchbat's conduct and Dutchbat's actions were attributable to the State."